NETCONF Session Overview

 The streams of NETCONF and Junos XML tag elements emitted by the NETCONF server and the client application must each constitute well-formed XML by obeying the structural rules defined in the document type definition (DTD) for the kind of information they are exchanging.
 The client application must emit tag elements in the required order and only in the allowed contexts.

-Client applications can access the NETCONF server by using the SSH protocol and standard SSH authentication mechanisms or by using the TLS protocol, which uses mutual X.509 certificate-based authentication.
+Client applications can access the NETCONF server by using the SSH protocol and standard SSH authentication mechanisms; by using the TLS protocol, which uses mutual X.509 certificate-based authentication; or by using outbound HTTPS, which uses one-way X.509 certificate based authentication.
 After authentication, the NETCONF server uses the configured or derived Junos OS username and class to determine whether a client application is authorized to make each request.

 The following list outlines the basic structure of a NETCONF session: